JeffreyTaylor/hcos_examples/python/getting_started/GettingStarted.md

 ## Load hcOS API configurations

 The hcOS Search and Document APIs are secured behind a cryptography standard known as [HMAC](https://en.wikipedia.org/wiki/HMAC).
-We're also adding support for [Oauth2 Client Credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) , but this guide will focus exclusively on signing requests with HMAC. *Note: You wil need to obtain configuration information for your specific application and tenant*
+We're also adding support for [Oauth2 Client Credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) , but this guide will focus exclusively on signing requests with HMAC. *Note: You will need to obtain configuration information for your specific application and tenant*

 In order to access hcOS APIs your application needs 2 critical pieces of information:

 1. Application Credentials
-2. Tenant Credentals
+2. Tenant Credentials

-**Applicaiton Credentials** identify your application uniquely across all members of an hcOS tenant.
+**Application Credentials** identify your application uniquely across all members of an hcOS tenant.
 Whereas **Tenant Credentials** limit the scope of your application access to a specific dataset within hcOS.
 The hcOS platform is a [multitenant cloud](https://searchcloudcomputing.techtarget.com/definition/multi-tenant-cloud) platform.
 Tenancy is usually determined by a business associates agreement between the data owner (e.g. provider or payor organization) and the data consumer (e.g. the applications running on the tenant).

 The way in which you sign hcOS API requests between the hcOS Search and hcOS Document APIs is slightly different with the main difference being the hcOS Document API uses an additional ```tenantSecret``` parameter.
 Both configurations and signing methods will be explained and fully functional sample code for signing API requests exist in this repository.
 The configuration files for [hcOS Search API](#hcOSSearchAPIConfiguration) and the [hcOS Document API](#hcOSDocumentAPIConfiguration) are shown next.